CreationTribe/Python-Edu-Notebooks/README.md

 infrastructure with the exception of some small, yet significant per-household alterations) of artificial learning agents might be all that is needed to support the pre-defined STEM Epiconomy.

+## Tentatively Entertained Technologies

-I am considering D-Wave as a means for calculating the enormous amount of maximization and minimization problems inherent in such a network as this.
+I am considering [D-Wave](https://dwavesys.com/) as a means for calculating the enormous amount of maximization and minimization problems inherent in such a network as this.
+D-Wave, thus far, seems to be the most proactively engaged quantum computing platform.
+That, and the fact that they have granted Phobos Technologies limited use to their systems has cemented their computers as being our foremost choice.

+[Nupic](https://github.com/numenta/nupic) has won its place for the more abstract functions of The AI STEM Drive.
+The reason being is that Nupic is the only ML library that utilizes HTM theory.
+Based wholly on an in-depth analysis of the neocortex and the temporal nature of biological neural networks; Nupic is the only library capable of executing the temporally sensitive requirements of The AI STEM Drive.

+[TensorFlow](https://www.tensorflow.org/) and [PyTorch](https://pytorch.org/): both being exceptional choices for AI/ML work as well as already being familiar with these platforms; are the current libraries in use for the sims.

 [The STEMPrime Researchcast](https://anchor.fm/stemprime/) is to coincide with the development of these simulations.